3-Round-Stones/callimachus/README.txt

 On Windows run:
  # bin/callimachus-start.bat

 In some environments, Callimachus may log "An exception has occurred in the compiler...FilePermission" exceptions.
 This is often due to an issue in the embedded Java compiler and if so has no impact on the run time behaviour of Callimachus.

 If you want to check out the source code, see the directions at: http://code.google.com/p/callimachus/source/checkout Once you have the source code checked out, you will need to provide a username and password.
 Create a build.properties file in the same directory as build.xml.
-Put the variables "callimachus.username" and "callimachus.password" followed by '=' and their value.
+Put the variables "callimachus.username" and "callimachus.password" followed by '=' and their value on their own line.
 You can then execute 'ant run' from a command line in this top directory to run the server.

-Files with the extension .ttl, .ttl.gz, .rdf, or .rdf.gz will be loaded as graphs into the RDF store.
-Any RDF Schema or OWL ontologies in .ttl will be compiled as defined in AliBaba (http://www.openrdf.org/).

-Classes that are subclasses of calli:Viewable (and other calli-able classes) should use calli annotations, such as calli:view to identify XHTML+RDFa template files for display actions against individuals of the class.
-See the
-$CALLIMACHUS/webapps/callimachus/callimachus-ontology.ttl file for more details.

-The calli Realm classes can be used to declare an authorization realms.
-Use the calli:realm annotation to assign a realm to a message type or class.
-The default realm is </>.
-See the callimachus-ontology.ttl file for details on how to declare them in the RDF store.

-The end point "/sparql" accepts ready only application/sparql-query or a form and returns the result.
-The operation "?describe" can be appended to any IRI to receive an RDF bounded description of it.
-The path prefix "/diverted;" identifies percent encoded RDF IRI resources.

 Additional documentation regarding usage and application development may be found on the project's wiki at: